Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 At this point, your user account is updated and you have access to the ODBC-JDBC gateway software for the duration of the trial license period.

 ### Configuring the ODBC-JDBC Gateway

-##### Add XAP Jdbc Client Jars to the Classpath
-When connecting to the data grid, Easysoft runs the xap-jdbc custom driver.
-In order to make the driver visible for Easysoft, follow these steps:

-1. Navigate to ${XAP_HOME}/insightedge/tools/jdbc.
-Run the build-xap-jdbc-client.cmd script.

-1. The script creates the file xap-jdbc-client.jar.
-This jar will be used in the following steps.

 After you have installed the gateway software and obtained a trial license, you have to configure the gateway to point to the required data source.